rishub-tamirisa/platform-engine/README.md

 ### About

-The project can be abstracted to create any physics-based 2D platform game using the inheritance scheme that supports various entities of type `EnvironmentObject`
+The project can be abstracted to create any physics-based 2D platform game using the inheritance scheme that supports various entities of type `GameObject`.